Think someone else may like this? Share the love!

 How To Make This Easy Collard Greens Recipe – Step By Step

-1. Thoroughly clean each collard leaf, removing the tough stem and rib.
+1. Thoroughly clean each collard leaf, removing the thick stems and rib.
 Tear each leaf in half.

 2. In a large pot, heat the olive oil over medium heat.
 Add the onion and saute for 5 minutes.
 Add in the garlic and saute for another minute until fragrant.